Learn

 Pedal: Shallow half-pedal; catch after 1; refresh on 3; change just after next beat 1.

 Why it works: Beat 3 is the squeeze-point, and beat 4 still does not release.
-In Color, the fixed upper E is crucial: the harmony tightens underneath a held ceiling.
+In Color, the fixed upper note is crucial: the harmony tightens underneath a held ceiling.

 What breaks it instantly: The moment the listener feels relief.